• Skip to primary navigation

 Where: Kamikawa-gun

-Daisetsuzan is Hokkaido’s biggest national park that features a number of gorgeous outdoor hikes, waterfalls, and scenic views, especially during the autumn months.
+Daisetsuzan is Hokkaido’s biggest national park that features many gorgeous outdoor hikes, waterfalls, and scenic views, especially during the autumn months.
 One spot you can’t miss is Mt.
 Asahidake, which is the largest peak in Hokkaido.

 19. Take the Path to Kawazu Seven Waterfalls